knime/knime-examples/README.md

 ### Content
 This repository contains example implementations for KNIME Analytics Platform nodes.
 The examples are organized as follows:

-* _org.knime.examples.extension_: Example containing a reference implementation of a KNIME Node-Extension, i.e. a Eclipse plug-in project including a simple node.
+* _org.knime.examples.numberformatter_: Example containing a reference implementation of a KNIME Extension, i.e. a Eclipse plug-in project including a simple node.